mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.7.0-1.18.6/operations/disaster-recovery/index.md

 ## View backup log messages

-To diagnose a failed MKE cluster backup, you can view the log files for the Kubernetes pod that was launched to perform the backup.
+To diagnose a failed MKE cluster backup, you can view the log files for the Kubernetes pod launched to perform the backup.
 Use these steps:

 1. While the "dcos kubernetes cluster backup" command is running, get the pod id of the pod that is trying to do the ark backup.